ejh243/BrainFANS/array/DNAm/preprocessing/README.md

 This readme explains how to use the scripts for running the DNAm analysis pipeline

 PREQUISITES:
-	* Scripts submitted from the scripts/array folder
-	* Unix config file located scripts/array/DNAm/config/config.txt that generates the file paths specific to the project
+	* A config file with the file paths specific to their project
 	* Users require a folder named with their username in the DNAm/logFiles directory
 	* A file named sampleSheet.csv in the 0_metadata folder which lists the samples to process
 	* idats are in the 1_raw folder